Best Aluminium Windows for Conservation Areas in the UK

 Aluminium Systems That Work in Conservation Areas

-The Cortizo COR-80 industrial window was originally designed to replicate the look of Crittall steel windows — which are themselves common in 1920s-40s conservation area properties.
-COR-80 features:
+Cortizo's Cor 70 Hidden Sash was designed to replicate the look of Crittall steel windows, which are common in 1920s-40s conservation area properties.
+The system features:

-• 55mm sightlines — significantly slimmer than standard aluminium casement profiles
+• Slim sightlines, significantly narrower than standard aluminium casement profiles

 • Square or T-bar mullions/transoms that can replicate Crittall divisions precisely